-As shown above, the average employer contribution rates decreased this year for regular, SLEP and ECO employers.
-The decrease was primarily due to the assumption changes that the Board adopted in December of 2017.
+As shown above, the average employer contribution rates increased this year for regular, SLEP and ECO employers.
+The increase was primarily due to the change in the discount rate that the Board adopted in December of 2018.
 Generally, small fluctuations from year to year should be expected for the average rate and for any large employer's rate.
 Small and very small employers will experience larger variations.

 Most of the larger changes were for small employers (often employers covering just a few employees), since the removal or addition of one employee can significantly impact the contribution rate.
 The actuary and IMRF staff review all of the large rate changes individually in order to determine the reasonableness of the change.
 In some cases, rates may be adjusted following that review.
+Also, under certain circumstances employers have been allowed to phase in rate changes.
 Such adjustments are not reflected in this report.

-Expected Development of Present Population December 31, 2017
+Expected Development of Present Population December 31, 2018